MirrorNetworking/Mirror/doc/Articles/Components/NetworkManager.md

 The Inspector for the Network Manager in the Editor allows you to configure and control many things related to networking.

 **Note**: You can only ever have one active Network Manager in each scene because it's a singleton.
-Do not place the Network Manager component on a networked game object (one which has a Network Identity component), because Mirror disables these when the Scene loads.
+Do not place the Network Manager component on a networked game object (one which has a Network Identity component), because MirrorNG disables these when the Scene loads.

 If you are already familiar with multiplayer game development, you might find it useful to know that the Network Manager component is implemented entirely using the API, so everything it does is also available to you through scripting.
 For advanced users, if you find that you need to expand on the Network Manager component’s features, you can use scripting to derive your own class from Network Manager and customize its behavior by overriding any of the virtual function hooks that it provides.
 However, the Network Manager component wraps up a lot of useful functionality into a single place, and makes creating, running and debugging multiplayer games as simple as possible.

 ## Transports

-Mirror uses a separate component (derived from the Transport class) to connect across the network.
+MirrorNG uses a separate component (derived from the Transport class) to connect across the network.
 By default, it is Telepathy Transport.
 This design choice of separating the transport into its own component allows game developers to choose the transport that best fits their game needs.
 Changing transports is as simple as swapping out the component on the Network Manager object and assigning it to the Transport field.

 Transports are available for TCP, UDP, WebGL, and Steam.
 Additionally, there's a Multiplex transport that allows for using two transports together on the server, e.g. Telepathy and WebSockets, so that desktop and browser players can play together on the same server seamlessly.
 See [Transports](../Transports/index.md) for more information.